codebytes/codebytes.github.io/_posts/2022-12-29-secure-terraform-part1-tfsec.md

 The last thing I want to talk about is pre-commit hooks.
 Pre-commit hooks are a way to run a script or command before you commit your code.
 This is a great way to make sure you don't commit any code that doesn't pass your checks.

 There is a great framework for running pre-commit hooks called [pre-commit](https://pre-commit.com/).
 It is a python package that you can install with pip.
-Once you have it installed, you can add a .pre-commit-config.yaml file to your repo.
+Once you have it installed, you can add a .pre-commit-config.yaml file to your repository.
 This file will contain the hooks you want to run.

 There is a project for setting up pre-commit hooks to scan terraform.
 It is called [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform#terraform_tfsec).
 It will run tfsec against your code and fail the commit if there are any issues.